How Long Does It Take To Run a Mile? + Tips To Improve Your Time

 Factors That Affect How Long It Takes to Run a Mile

-There are several different factors that affect your running speed, or how long it takes you to run a mile, including the following:
+There are several different factors that affect your running performance, or your fastest mile time, including the following:

 #1: Your Fitness Level

-Runners with a higher aerobic capacity (VO2 max) and better endurance are able to run a mile faster than runners in poor physical shape.
+Runners with a higher aerobic capacity (VO2 max), better endurance, and better running economy are able to run a mile faster than runners in poor physical shape.

 #2: Your Experience Level